 There will be no medical checks before, after, or during the race.
 Each entrant is responsible for knowing his or her own physical limitations.

 We encourage each entrant to get a complete physical before participating in this race.

-Rex Hospital is located 3 miles from the course's eastern flank and transportation will be supplied for those with serious problems.
+Rex Hospital is located 7 miles from the park's Glenwood Ave entrance and transportation will be supplied for those with serious problems.
 If, in the opinion of the Race Director or aid station captains, your physical or mental condition deteriorates to the point of endangering your safety, you will be withdrawn from the race.